Saratoga Springs Townhomes in 2026: Prices, Neighborhoods, and What the MLS Data Actually Shows | Kat Ashby

 Median price: $465,500 | Median DOM: 161 days | Median size: 2,436 sq ft

-Highridge commands the highest median price among major Saratoga Springs townhome communities — $465,500 — with the largest typical size at 2,436 square feet.
-It also has the longest days on market at 161 days.
-Larger, pricier, and sitting longer.
-Buyers here have significant leverage, and sellers who have been on market for 4–5 months are typically motivated.
+Highest median price at $465,500, largest typical size at 2,436 sq ft, and the slowest DOM at 161 days.
+Buyers here have significant leverage.
+Sellers who have been on market 4–5 months are typically motivated to negotiate.

 The Valley at Wildflower — 25 sales